CODEMASTERSTACK/Spotify-Extractor/README.md

 1. Download the installer from [GitHub](https://github.com/UB-Mannheim/tesseract/wiki)
 2. Run the installer (default path: `C:\Program Files\Tesseract-OCR`)
-3. Add Tesseract to your PATH or update the path in `app.py`
+3. Add Tesseract to your PATH or update the path in `.env`

 </details>